-When it comes to efficiency it's hard to beat a ceiling fan.
-We independently lab test over 20 brands to help you find the perfect fan for your house.
-Our ceiling fan buying guide explains the different features you might want, and how we test ceiling fans.
-Not sure what type you need?
-Use our expert fans buying guide.
+When it comes to cooling efficiency it's hard to beat a ceiling fan.
+We independently lab test more than 50 models to help you find the perfect fan for your house.
+Our ceiling fan buying guide explains the different features you might want, and how we test ceiling fans explains how we get our results.

 Our interactive comparison tool helps you find out which brands have features like optional remote controls and integrated lights.
 Our Recommended list will help you see quickly which models come out on top.

 List of brands we tested in this review.